Skip to main content

 The Workflow Builder

 The visual editor for designing workflows.
-Access it from Settings > Stages in your project.
+Access it from Project Settings → Workflows in your project, then open a workflow to edit its stages and transitions on the canvas.

 Canvas